Written by Cécile Remeur (3rd edition, updated on 25.04.2019),

 A further step in tax transparency would be to broaden it by providing publicly available information relating to tax paid at the place where profits are actually made.
 Public country-by-country reporting (CBCR) is the publication of a defined set of facts and figures by large MNEs, thereby providing the public with a global picture of the taxes MNEs pay on their corporate income.

 The proposal is being considered by the European Parliament (EP) and the Council.
-In the EP, the ECON and JURI committees jointly voted their report on 12 June 2017.
+In the EP, the amendments put forward by the ECON and JURI committees were voted on 4 July 2017.
+In the absence of a Council position enabling negotiations on the proposal, the Parliament adopted its position at first reading in plenary on 27 March 2019.

 |Proposal for a directive of the European Parliament and of the Council amending Directive 2013/34/EU as regards disclosure of income tax information by certain undertakings and branches|